andreibosco/cv/README.md

 <br>

 ### Refereed Conference and Workshop Proceedings (Full and Short Papers)

+B. Nguyen, **A. Torres**, A. Rueda, W. Sim, D. Campbell, W. Lou, B. Kapralos, L. Beavers, A. Dubrowski, S. Krishnan, and V. Bhat.
+"Digital Interventions to Reduce Distress Among Frontline Health Care Providers: Analysis of Self-Perceived Stress".
+In: _Proceedings of the 2023 45th Annual International Conference of the IEEE Engineering in Medicine \& Biology Conference (EMBC 2023)_, July 24-28, Sydney, Australia [To be presented].

 K. Clarke, **A. Torres**, M. J. P. Peixoto, B. Kapralos, and A. Dubrowski.
 "Mobile learning and simulation for the development of hands-on clinical skills".
 In: _Proceedings of the Mobile Learning 2023 International Conference (ML 2023)_, March 11-13, Lisbon, Portugal.

 **A. Torres**, M. Sivanathan, P. Mutombo, J. Micallef, S. Wahab, S. Abdo, V. Matheou, K. Wilcocks, L. Yanguez Franco, B. Kapralos, and A. Dubrowski.
 "The gamified educational network learning management system for medical education".
 In: _Proceedings of the 20th International Conference on Remote Engineering and Virtual Instrumentation (REV2023)_, pp. 1-8, March 1-3, 2023, Thessaloniki, Greece.